gauntletai-p4-pointer/animator/README.md

 ## Spine2D

-Current version expects Spineboy example from [here](https://en.esotericsoftware.com/spine-examples) to be in `assets/spineboy`
+Current version expects Spineboy example from [here](https://en.esotericsoftware.com/spine-examples) to be in `assets/spineboy` (now inlcuded)

 Additionally, I found it handy to have the [Spine api reference](https://esotericsoftware.com/spine-api-reference) saved at `references/spine-api`